facebookresearch/hydra/plugins/hydra_ax_sweeper/README.md

 python example/banana.py -m banana.x=-5:5 banana.y=-5:10.1
 ```

 This sets the range of `x` parameter as an integer in `[-5, 5]` and the range of `y` parameter as a float in `[-5, 10.1]`.
 Note that in the case of `x`, both the upper and the lower range values are integers, and hence only integers are sampled.
 In the case of `y`, the upper range value is a float and floating-point numbers are sampled from the range.
 Other supported formats are fixed parameters (eg `banana.x=5.0`) and choice parameters (eg `banana.x=1,2,3`).
-The values of the `x` and `y` parameters can also be set using the config file in `plugins/hydra_ax_sweeper/example/conf/config.yaml`.
+The values of the `x` and `y` parameters can also be set using the config file `plugins/hydra_ax_sweeper/example/conf/config.yaml`.
 For instance, the configuration corresponding to the parameter `x` is as follows:

 ```
 banana.x: